 You’re just a warehouse full of stuff waiting for someone to come in and ask for a particular item.

 That’s no way to run a business.
 Unless you’re Amazon or Walmart.

 Most retailers would kill for the opportunity to be able to create a sense of wonder, a sense of accomplishment, and a connection with their shoppers!

 But even with all the great merchandise, you may have, you must have well-trained sales staff to deliver…

 A well-trained person can sell anything because opening your heart to someone is product agnostic; it doesn’t depend on the merchandise.

 A sale is something you do with (not to) someone.

 To be able to consistently get the sale, you need to teach a step-by-step process of building rapport, presenting the merchandise, and getting the sale.

 Many experienced owners train as things come up, say this, don’t do that, but those tiny moments are worthless.
 Unless there is a process underpinning every engagement, selling nuances are lost.

-Unless they feel they matter in your store, you’re just a slower, more expensive, and judgemental version of online retail and you’ll go the way of many record stores who stopped sharing the joy of music and just warehoused records.
+Unless they feel they matter in your store, you’re just a slower, more expensive, and judgmental version of online retail, and you’ll go the way of many record stores that stopped sharing the joy of music and just warehoused records.